The impact of projection effects on cluster observables: stacked lensing and projected clustering: Projected Clusters, Aligned Filaments, and Boosts

 On a different note, the distinct radial behavior of the observed boosts, i.e. their tendency for asymptoting to a constant factor on large scales, may help mitigate their impact on cluster cosmology.
 This is particuarly interesting because the boost in the lensing signal and the pure-projected cross-correlation clustering signal are roughly equal, at a factor of 1.8, while the boost in the auto-correlation of the projected sample (factor of 3) is roughly square of that.
 This motivates a simple modeling approach where we introduce a multiplicative factor to the large-scale lensing and clustering signals of the projected sample, i.e.

-Note that $\alpha$ should be smaller than the raw amount of large-scale boosts shown in Figs.~\ref{fig:ftrue_lensing} and~\ref{fig:ftrue_auto}, i.e. $\alpha<0.8$, because the clusters in the projected subsample are lower in their masses compared to the pure subsample.
-Nonetheless, this ansatz is equivalent to introducing a multiplicative factor to the large-scale bias in the halo-matter correlation function around projected clusters.
+This ansatz is equivalent to introducing a multiplicative factor to the large-scale bias in the halo-matter correlation function around projected clusters.
 Propagating this model to the net observed signals, we obtain

 for the lensing signal, and